tarr11/dripper/README.md

 ## Details

 * We will only send one message per this key [:id, :mailer, :action]
+* By default, we will only send to NEW records (so that you don't spam your entire list on your first deploy)
 * Use scopes to control if a message gets sent
 * Create new models for transactional emails